dwallet-labs/dwallet-network/examples/tic-tac-toe/README.md

 may also need to run a service that keeps track of marks sent to games in order to apply them promptly, which adds complexity.

-There is an alternative approach, which leverages Sui's support for **multisigs** and **sponsored transactions**.
+There is an alternative approach, which leverages Ika's support for **multisigs** and **sponsored transactions**.
 Instead of entrusting the Game to a third party, it is sent to an address owned by a 1-of-2 multisig, signed for by Player X and Player O.